-Last July, a global survey of over 32 top tier investment banks by IT consultancy GFT (Diagram 4) found that concerns regarding cloud adoption are mainly related to regulation - with 90 per cent of respondents citing this as their main concern.
+A recent global survey of over 32 top tier investment banks by IT consultancy GFT (Diagram 4) found that concerns regarding cloud adoption are mainly related to regulation - with 90% of respondents citing this as their main concern.

 The biggest regulatory sticking point was the lack of clarity on how cloud will be governed in the capital markets sphere, with various new sets of rules requiring increased due diligence requirements for work with third party cloud providers.